deepanshs/csdmpy/docs/startFromScratch/interacting_with_csdm.rst

     MonotonicDimension(coordinates=[ 1.
 2. 3.
 5. 7.
 11. 13.
 17. 19.
 23.] mm, quantity_name=length, reciprocal={'quantity_name': 'wavenumber'}),
     LabeledDimension(labels=['a', 'b', 'c', 'd', 'e'])]

+The above object ``csdm1`` has three dimensions, each with different dimensionality and dimension type.
-To retrieve a sub-grid of this 3D{1} dataset using NumPy indexing scheme.
+To retrieve a sub-grid of this 3D{1} dataset, use the NumPy indexing scheme.

 **Example 10**